-- Magnetic-Disk Storage: primary medium for the long term storage of data; typically stores the entire database (i.e., all relations and associated access structures) - data must be moved from disk to main memory for access and written back for storage (insert, update, delete, select) - direct-access, i.e., it is possible to read data on disk in any order - usually survives power failures and system crashes; disk failure, however, can destroy data, but is much less frequent than system crashes - Optical Storage: non volatile; CD-ROM/DVD most popular form; Write-Once-Read-Many (WORM) optical disks are typically used for archival storage. - Tape Storage: non-volatile, used primarily for backup and export (to recover from disk failures and to restore previous data), and for archival data - sequential access, much slower than disk - very high capacity (8GB tapes are common) - tape can be removed from drive \leadsto storage cost much cheaper than disk.
+- Magnetic-Disk Storage: primary medium for the long term storage of data; typically stores the entire database (i.e., all relations and associated access structures) - data must be moved from disk to main memory for access and written back for storage (insert, update, delete, select) - direct-access, i.e., it is possible to read data on disk in any order - usually survives power failures and system crashes; disk failure, however, can destroy data, but is much less frequent than system crashes - Optical Storage: non volatile; CD-ROM/DVD most popular form; Write-Once-Read-Many (WORM) optical disks are typically used for archival storage. - Tape Storage: non-volatile, used primarily for backup and export (to recover from disk failures and to restore previous data), and for offline archival of data. - sequential access, much slower access than disk - high capacity - tape can be removed from drive $\rightsquigarrow$ lower storage cost compared to disk.